Whisky New Releases 2017 Week 45

 Malts of Scotland

 For the Malts of Scotland range, this single malt Scotch whisky was bottled in 2017 at 58.9% ABV, with an outturn of 145 bottles.
-Distillation occurred in 1995 at Highland Park, in the midst of the ‘The Battle of Britpop’, and the maturation took place in a bourbon hogshead cask.
+Distillation occurred in 1995 at Highland Park and the maturation took place in a bourbon hogshead cask.

 The Port Charlotte single malts range from Bruichladdich are a tribute to the men who once worked at the now silent Lochindaal Distillery, in the village of Port Charlotte.
 This particular edition was distilled in 2002 before maturation occurred in a red wine cask.
 Following this, it was bottled at 56.3% ABV in 2017 for the Malts of Scotland range, with an outturn of 347 bottles.

 This was independently bottled at 47.1% ABV by Malts of Scotland in 2017 with a small outturn of just 144 bottles.
 Distillation took place at Springbank distillery in 1992, and this single malt Scotch whisky was aged in a bourbon hogshead cask.

 Unveiled in 2017, Michter’s Toasted Barrel Finish Rye Whiskey is an exciting release from the Kentucky-based distillers.
 It enjoys a finishing period in casks made from air-dried oak and toasted – not charred, but specifically toasted.
 This particular undertaking was chosen to compliment the natural spiciness of the rye with a touch of smoke.
 Very impressive American whiskey.